Hickey0402/Hickey0402/README.md

 - 🌱 I’m currently learning and doing C & C++ (mainly), also Python or JS sometimes.
 - ⚡ Fun fact: I am an ASIAN but the only language I speak is failure.

   I am a student and an amatuer programmer main in C & C++.
+I am also trying on studying other programming language such as Pytohn, JS, etc.
-If you have any problems on my projects, you may contact me through my gmail below.
+If you have any problems on my projects,you may contact me through my gmail below.
 (I seldom reply as I am always busy) =ω=
 <!---
 Hickey0402/Hickey0402 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.